kuiper2000/Objective_Analysis/_sources/Chapter0/The_Pattern.md

 ## What to carry forward

-Three sentences:
+Four sentences:

 1. **The null hypothesis is a PDF, and you can derive rather than guess it** — maximize entropy subject to what you actually know.
 2. **A loss function is a negative log-likelihood, so choosing a loss is choosing an error distribution** — L2 asserts Gaussian errors, L1 asserts Laplace.
+3. **Bayes' theorem is this same move with a prior attached** — minimize the cost of revising what you believed, subject to honouring what you saw; a penalty term is then a negative log prior, just as a loss is a negative log-likelihood.
-3. **Whenever you want "the best" of something subject to a restriction, attach a Lagrange multiplier** — and check what the multiplier turns out to mean, because it is often the quantity you actually wanted.
+4. **Whenever you want "the best" of something subject to a restriction, attach a Lagrange multiplier** — and check what the multiplier turns out to mean, because it is often the quantity you actually wanted.

-Everything else this semester is these three sentences applied to bigger objects.
+Everything else this semester is these four sentences applied to bigger objects.